 We currently maintain four equity compensation plans which provide for the granting of options to purchase shares of our common stock at exercise prices not less than the fair market value of our common stock at the date of grant.
 The granting of options are share-based payments and are subject to the fair value recognition provisions of Statement of Financial Accounting Standards No. 123R ("SFAS No. 123R"), Share-Based Payment (Revised 2004), which requires the recognition of compensation expense, using a fair value based method, for costs related to all share-based payments including grants of employee stock options.
-On May 1, 2006, we adopted SFAS No. 123R using the modified-prospective method and, accordingly, stock-based compensation cost recognized beginning May 1, 2006 includes: (a) compensation cost for all share-based payments granted prior to, but not yet vested as of May 1, 2006, based on the grant date fair value estimated in accordance with the provisions of SFAS No. 123R.
+On May 1, 2006, we adopted SFAS No. 123R using the modified-prospective method and, accordingly, stock-based compensation cost recognized beginning May 1, 2006 includes: (a) compensation cost for all share-based payments granted prior to, but not yet vested as of May 1, 2006, based on the grant date fair value estimated in accordance with the original provisions of SFAS No. 123, and (b) compensation cost for all share-based payments granted on or subsequent to May 1, 2006, based on the grant date fair value estimated in accordance with the provisions of SFAS No. 123R.
 Under the modified-prospective method results for prior periods are not restated.

-The fair value of each option grant is estimated using the Black-Scholes option valuation model and are amortized as compensation expense on a straight-line basis over the requisite service periods of the awards, which is generally the vesting period (typically 4 years).
+The fair value of each option grant is estimated using the Black-Scholes option valuation model and are amortized as compensation expense on a straightline basis over the requisite service periods of the awards, which is generally the vesting period (typically two to four years).
 Use of a valuation model requires us to make certain estimates and assumptions with respect to selected model inputs.
 Expected volatility is based on daily historical volatility of our stock covering the estimated expected term.
-The expected term of options granted is based on the expected time to exercise using the "simplified" method allowable under the Security and Exchange Commission's Staff Accounting Bulletin No. 107 ("SAB No. 107").
+The expected term of options granted prior to November 1, 2007 was based on the expected time to exercise using the "simplified" method allowable under the Security and Exchange Commission's (SEC's) Staff Accounting Bulletin No. 107 ("SAB No. 107").
+Effective November 1, 2007, the expected term reflects actual historical exercise activity and assumptions regarding future exercise activity of unexercised, outstanding options and will be applied to all option grants subsequent to October 31, 2007.
 The risk-free interest rate is based on U.S. Treasury notes with terms within the contractual life of the option at the time of grant.
 In addition, SFAS No. 123R requires forfeitures to be estimated at the time of grant and revised, if necessary, in subsequent periods if actual forfeitures differ from those estimates.

-Our losses from operations for the three and six-month periods ended October 31, 2007 included stock-based compensation expenses of \$198,000 and \$381,000, respectively.
-Our losses from operations for the three and six-month periods ended October 31, 2006 included stock-based compensation expenses of \$310,000 and \$609,000, respectively.
-We believe that non-cash stock-based compensation expense for the remaining six months of fiscal year 2008 may be up to approximately \$338,000 based on actual options granted and unvested as of October 31, 2007.
+Our losses from operations for the three and nine-month periods ended January 31, 2008 included stock-based compensation expenses of \$231,000 and \$612,000, respectively.
+Our losses from operations for the three and nine-month periods ended January 31, 2007 included stock-based compensation expenses of \$187,000 and \$796,000, respectively.
+We believe that non-cash stock-based compensation expense for the remaining three months of fiscal year 2008 may be up to approximately \$231,000 based on actual options granted and unvested as of January 31, 2008.
 However, the actual expense may differ materially from this estimate as a result of changes in a number of factors that affect the amount of non-cash compensation expense, including the number of options granted by our Board of Directors during the remainder of the fiscal year, the price of our common stock on the date of grant, the volatility of our stock price, the estimate of the expected life of options granted and the risk-free interest rates.